Ludium-Official/road-to-dubai/Go Basics/article/02_control_structure.md

 	}
 }
 ```
-- `switch`: switch 키워드 뒤에 아무것도 명시하지 않아도 됩니다. 각 case 절에서 직접 조건을 평가한다.
+- `switch`: You don't have to specify anything after the switch keyword.
+Each case section evaluates the condition directly.
-- `case x < 5`: x가 5보다 작으면 "x is less than 5"를 출력한다.
+- `case x < 5`: If x is less than 5, output "x is less than 5".
-- `case x < 10`: x가 10보다 작고 5 이상이면 "x is less than 10 but greater than or equal to 5"를 출력한다.
+- `case x < 10`: If x is less than 10 and more than 5, "x is less than 10 but equal to 5" is output.
-- `default`: x가 10 이상이면 "x is 10 or more"를 출력한다.
+- `default`: If x is 10 or more, "xis 10 or more" is output.

 ### 4. fallthrough
-fallthrough 키워드는 Go의 switch 문에서 사용되는 특별한 키워드로, 현재 case 절이 실행된 후에 다음 case 절을 강제로 실행하도록 한다. 즉, fallthrough 키워드를 사용하면 조건을 검사하지 않고 다음 case 절의 코드를 실행하게 된다.
+The fallthrough keyword is a special keyword used in Go's switch statement, and after the current case clause is executed, the next case clause is forcibly executed.
+That is, if the fallthrough keyword is used, the code in the next case clause is executed without checking the condition.
 ```go
 package main